 Some of the websites which offer VPN leak tests:

 - BrowserLeaks WebRTC Test

-If your IPv6 is leaked, then your IP address is made visible to the public, and this puts your privacy greatly at risk.
-The above-mentioned tools also check for IPv6 leaks, but if you would like to narrow down your check on your IPv6, then you can try out the IPv6 Leak Tool.
+If your IPv6 is leaked, your IP address is made visible to the public, which puts your privacy greatly at risk.
+The above-mentioned tools also check for IPv6 leaks, but if you want to narrow your check down on your IPv6, you can try out the IPv6 Leak Tool.

-So if you’re using a VPN with IPv6 support, and then the tool tells you that your IPv6 is leaking, you could either switch to a different VPN provider or simply disable IPv6 instead.
+So if you’re using a VPN with IPv6 support, and the tool tells you that your IPv6 is leaking, you could switch to a different VPN provider or simply disable IPv6 instead.

 - By temporarily disconnecting your VPN, you can discover your true IP address.
 You can also take a device connected to the same network that isn't using a VPN.